 AL’s Place is the brainchild of chef Aaron London, formerly of Napa Valley’s well-regarded Ubuntu (now closed).
 Located at the southern end of the Mission, the restaurant offers mostly vegetable-and-seafood cuisine that is so inventive even diehard meat lovers leave satisfied.
 The menu is seasonal, but the brine-pickled French fries with smoked apple sauce are a mainstay, thank goodness.

 Located in a flatiron-shaped building and featuring exposed brick throughout its multi-storey space, Zuni is a Bay Area landmark.
-(Chef Judy Rodgers is one of the founders of the fresh-and-simple California cuisine movement.)
+(Chef Judy Rodgers was one of the founders of the fresh-and-simple California cuisine movement.)
 The roasted chicken for two is one of the city’s must-have dishes.

 In the heart of old Chinatown, chef Brandon Jew serves up reinvented Chinese classics that have earned him a Michelin star.
 The dining room looks like the set of a film noir, complete with views of the city.
 Start with a choose-your-own-fortune cocktail (Happiness, Tranquillity, Wealth and Luck are all on offer), and be sure to try the dumplings with squid-ink-infused wrappers and pork stuffing.